Book your Spring Early Bird Package now!

 *Please select one topic

-Whether you look forward to early-morning car rides to school with your dad, late-night conversations with your sister on the couch, or chatting with your cousins over Zoom, we’re willing to bet there’s at least one person in your life who you enjoy discussing current events and issues with.
+Whether you cherish early-morning car rides to school with your dad, late-night conversations with your sister on the couch, or chatting with your extended family over Zoom, we’re willing to bet there’s at least one person in your life who has challenged your perspectives or vice versa.
 And Boston College wants to hear all about it.

 We try our best to make sure our guides are as up to date as possible, but we still recommend confirming each prompt and word count with the school in question.